AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 Adobe's recommendation is to rely on standard cache headers to control the content delivery life cycle.
 However, if needed, it is possible to invalidate content directly in dispatcher.

-The following list contains some scenarios where you might want to explicitly invalidate the cache (while optionally listening for the completion of the invalidation):
+The following list contains scenarios where you might want to explicitly invalidate the cache (while optionally listening for the completion of the invalidation):

 * After publishing content such as experience fragments or content fragments, invalidating published and cached content that references those elements.
 * Notifying an external system when referenced pages have been successfully invalidated.